 To help you manage:

-Drink plenty of fluids.
-Drink at least 2.3 L (9 ½ cups) of fluids like water, milk, juice, soup and caffeine-free coffee and tea.
+- Drink plenty of fluids.
+Drink at least 2.3 litres (9 and a half cups) of fluids like water, milk, juice, soup and caffeine-free coffee and tea.
 Warm or hot fluids may be especially helpful.

-Eat more high fibre foods.
-You need at least 28g of fibre per day while you are pregnant.
+- Eat more high fibre foods.
+You need at least 28 grams of fibre per day while you are pregnant.
 Add high fibre foods slowly to your diet to avoid gas, bloating, cramps and diarrhea.
 Try these high fibre meal and snack ideas.